Jose Altuve Player Props: Astros vs. Yankees

-On Thursday, Jose Altuve (.564 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:15 PM ET.
+On Friday, Jose Altuve (.282 batting average in his past 10 games, with a triple, two home runs, five walks and three RBI) and the Houston Astros play the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Guardians.
+He had a one-hit showing in his last game (1-for-5) against the Yankees.

 Jose Altuve Game Info & Props vs. the Yankees